sduckett/happy-birthday-biscuits/README.md

 # happy-birthday

-My friend Hillary's birthday is coming up, and I'd like to sing her a copyrighted song.
+My friend Hillary's birthday is coming up, and I'd like to sing her a song.
 Let's use our computer skills to make her smile!

 ## Usage

-I don't know yet.

-## License

-There is no license, since "Happy Birthday" is a legal buggabear.
-I'm stealing the song from the children!
+First, make sure you have overtone setup with jackd and stuff.
+Then, `lein run` should get you dancing (once the JVM warms up).